android/codelab-android-workmanager/README.md

 * A device or emulator that runs API level 16+

+* Make sure notification on your device/emulator are active.

 You need to be solidly familiar with the Kotlin programming language, object-oriented design concepts, and Android Development Fundamentals.
 In particular: